Special-K03/SpecialK-03.github.io/README.md

 # SpecialK-03.github.io
 KB Special Projects

-# Kaleb | Cybersecurity Portfolio
+# Kaleb's Cybersecurity Portfolio

-Welcome to my portfolio!
+Welcome to my learning grounds!
-I’m a U.S. Army veteran and former combat medic, now pursuing a career in cybersecurity.
-Currently completing a master’s degree in cybersecurity, with hands-on experience in penetration testing, compliance mapping, and technical troubleshooting.
-Co-founder of a fitness/lifestyle apparel brand, blending creativity with technical expertise.
+Highly motivated U.S. Army Veteran with extensive experience as a combat medic, and CompTIA  PenTest+, CySA+, Security+ and Network+ certified.
+Skilled in high-pressure decision-making, problem-solving, and managing operations with precision and efficiency.
+Proven ability to lead, adapt, and learn in dynamic environments.

+As an entrepreneur, I built and scaled an online business, mastering technology-driven operations, customer engagement, and process optimization.
+Currently transitioning into the IT field, bringing a disciplined work ethic, strong technical aptitude, and a passion for leveraging technology to drive innovation and success.

 ---